How to Sponsor an H-1B Visa Employee in 7 Steps

 Once you’ve completed all of this information, double-check to make sure everything is accurate.
 Mistakes can delay your registration and could eliminate you from this year’s lottery.
 Pay the fee and register to put your hat in the pool for the lottery.

-Tip: Make sure you discuss this process with the H-1B visa recipient you intend to sponsor.
-If they are giving multiple companies their name to enter the lottery (hoping to increase their chances of being selected) all registrations with their name will be removed from the lottery.
+Tip: Make sure to discuss this process with the H-1B visa recipient you intend to sponsor.
+If they are giving multiple companies their name to enter the lottery (hoping to increase their chances of being selected), all registrations with their name will be removed from the lottery.
 Only one registration per employer and H-1B visa recipient are allowed.
-Your company can submit multiple registrations so long as the H-1B visa recipients are different individuals.
+Your company can submit multiple registrations as long as the H-1B visa recipients are different individuals.

-Once the USCIS closes the lottery registration, it will select the initial 65,000 visa recipients.
-Upon hitting that annual limit, the USCIS will then randomly select an additional 20,000 visa recipients from a pool with a US master’s degree or higher.
+Once USCIS closes the lottery registration, it will select the initial 65,000 visa recipients.
+Upon hitting that annual limit, it will then randomly select an additional 20,000 visa recipients from a pool with a US master’s degree or higher.

 This status will show after you’ve submitted the lottery registration and before the lottery date.
 If you see this after the lottery has been conducted, it means selections have been made, but your registration will remain in consideration for the rest of the fiscal year.

 Your registration has been selected to file an H-1B visa application for the current fiscal year.